xidruk/computer-networking/docs/segment.md

 - Work hand-in-hand with packets to transmit data reliably
 - Improve performance, security, and manageability

-By understanding **segments, packets, and their journey**, you now have a clear picture of how data moves across networks—whether it’s a small message or a huge 2 GB file.
+By understanding **segments, packets, and their journey**, you now have a clear picture of how data moves across networks whether it’s a small message or a huge 2 GB file.

 ---